State-Enacted Congressional Rotation Measures (1990–1995)

 Place in the Institutional Response Sequence

-Confusing these categories obscures the shift from direct regulation to indirect signaling following judicial foreclosure.
+Confusing these categories obscures the institutional shift from direct operational implementation toward indirect signaling mechanisms following judicial foreclosure.

 See: Institutional Response Sequence to Congressional Rotation Initiatives (1990–2001).